Subprime mortgage crisis: Credit default swaps

-Merrill Lynch's large losses in 2008 were attributed in part to the drop in value of its unhedged portfolio of collateralized debt obligations (CDOs) after AIG ceased offering CDS on Merrill's CDOs.
-The loss of confidence of trading partners in Merrill Lynch's solvency and its ability to refinance its short-term debt led to its acquisition by the Bank of America.
+Merrill's large losses in 2008 were attributed in part to the drop in value of its unhedged portfolio of collateralized debt obligations (CDOs) after AIG ceased offering CDS on Merrill's CDOs.
+The loss of confidence of trading partners in Merrill's solvency and its ability to refinance its short-term debt led to its acquisition by the Bank of America.

 Economist Joseph Stiglitz summarized how credit default swaps contributed to the systemic meltdown: "With this complicated intertwining of bets of great magnitude, no one could be sure of the financial position of anyone else-or even of one's own position.
 Not surprisingly, the credit markets froze."

 Author Michael Lewis wrote that CDS enabled speculators to stack bets on the same mortgage bonds and CDO's.
 This is analogous to allowing many persons to buy insurance on the same house.
 Speculators that bought CDS insurance were betting that significant defaults would occur, while the sellers (such as AIG) bet they would not.
 A theoretically infinite amount could be wagered on the same housing-related securities, provided buyers and sellers of the CDS could be found.

 Derivatives such as CDS were unregulated or barely regulated.
 Several sources have noted the failure of the US government to supervise or even require transparency of the financial instruments known as derivatives.

 A 2008 investigative article in The Washington Post found that leading government officials at the time (Federal Reserve Board Chairman Alan Greenspan, Treasury Secretary Robert Rubin, and SEC Chairman Arthur Levitt) vehemently opposed any regulation of derivatives.
 In 1998 Brooksley E. Born, head of the Commodity Futures Trading Commission, put forth a policy paper asking for feedback from regulators, lobbyists, legislators on the question of whether derivatives should be reported, sold through a central facility, or whether capital requirements should be required of their buyers.
 Greenspan, Rubin, and Levitt pressured her to withdraw the paper and Greenspan persuaded Congress to pass a resolution preventing CFTC from regulating derivatives for another six months – when Born's term of office would expire.